Friday, 3 October 2025

 Captain still didn't rate new cover artwork, or indeed the lion's share of the cover.
 But note the use of red, white a blue on the Captain Atom logo, some years before another Captain would use the same idea.

-Most of the Captain Atom run in Space Adventures would concentrate on, well, space adventures, with the Captain concentrating on battling alien invaders.
-The Captain's second outing in Space Adventures 34 (Jun 1960) had him rescuing a Russian astronaut when his communist masters rush him into space with no clear way to bring him back.
-Only the intervention of Captain Atom saves the Russian's life and causes him to realise the inhumanity of the Soviet regime.
+Most of the Captain Atom run in Space Adventures would focus on, well, space adventures, with the Captain's attention fully on battling alien invaders.
+The second outing in Space Adventures 34 (Jun 1960) had him rescuing a Russian astronaut when his communist masters rush him into space with no clear way to bring him back.
+Only the intervention of Captain Atom saves the Russian's life and causes the cosmonaut to realise the inhumanity of his Soviet masters.

-In this short tale, Captain Atom shows empathy with and mercy towards an "enemy", caring more for the Soviet cosmonaut's life than the pilot's own people.
+In this short tale, Captain Atom shows empathy with and mercy towards an "enemy", caring more for the Soviet cosmonaut's life than the pilot's own people do.
 Teaching kids such basic human decency doesn't seem like a priority any more.

 This is especially fascinating because, just less than a year later, in April 1961, the Soviets were the first to launch a man into space.
 Yuri Gargarin orbited the Earth once in the spacecraft Vostok 1 and caused some denting of American pride.